roger-ding/fluxcd-test/clusters/local-test-flux-cluster/local-test-flux.md

 Test files are located in this repo ---> https://github.com/roger-ding/local-fluxcd-test-files

-## Uninstall flux from kind cluster
+## Uninstall existing flux from kind cluster for new setup
 ```
 $> flux uninstall
 Are you sure you want to delete Flux and its custom resource definitions: y